-All we learned tonight is America’s bitterly divided – and that’s is no surprise
+All we learned is that America is bitterly divided – and that’s is no surprise

-All we learned tonight is that American is bitterly divided – and that is no surprise
+All we learned from this election is that America is bitterly divided – and that is no surprise

 Things could have been better for Republicans, but they could have been a lot worse for Democrats, writes Andrew Buncombe